madskjeldgaard/sc-scratchpad.nvim/README.md

 # sc-scratchpad.nvim
 ![screenshot](assets/scratchpad.png)

-Is your SuperCollider code filled with things like `3.linexp(0,10,300.0,555.0)` and `1-0.5` and `~someCrap.class.postln` ?

-Then this plugin is for you!
+Quickly open a scratchpad buffer, write some code and execute the contents using SuperCollider.

 *sc-scratchpad* allows the user to quickly pop open a throwaway buffer for experimentation with sclang code.
+You can use this buffer as a scratchpad for messing around with the SuperCollider language, trying out methods or doing other small code experiments that you don't want to have inserted into your main code files.

 ## Installation